Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Introduction

-\textbf{Observation:} To our knowledge, existing GS-based methods \cite{wrf, yang2025scalable} have been applied primarily to WRF scenarios with one moving transmitter (TX) and one fixed receiver (RX).
-At each TX position, the RX records a spatial spectrum synthesized via differentiable rasterization of a set of 3D Gaussians, with their attributes dynamically predicted from the TX’s location.
-While this design improves inference efficiency, we identify several limitations that restrict its applicability in the wireless domain: \textit{First, the use of a 3D volumetric representation is unnecessary.} The 3D Gaussian formulation captures spatial variations critical in NVS, but such variations are absent in WRF under TX-side mobility.
-In this setting, TX movement induces only a global shift of the 3D Gaussian splatting (3DGS) field, without introducing any spatial variation in its projection from the RX side.
-As the projection remains constant, we posit that modeling the 2D projection of 3D Gaussian directly may serve as an equally effective solution. \textit{Second, existing methods lack locality-aware modeling.} In \cite{wrf}, Gaussian attributes are predicted independently at each TX location, without accounting for spatial correlations among neighboring positions \cite{wrf}.
-This position-wise formulation overlooks the continuity of the underlying physical field, potentially leading to suboptimal convergence and poor generalization \cite{yang2024deformable}. \textit{Third, sparse supervision introduces a risk of overfitting.} Existing methods optimize quality loss only over observed regions, without applying any regularization to unobserved areas.
-This lack of supervision hinders the model’s ability to interpolate and generalize to unseen positions. \textit{Fourth, limited evaluation settings.} Existing methods are typically tested on a single scene under the TX-moving configuration ($\text{NeRF}^2-\text{s}23$ dataset \cite{Nerf2}).
-The lack of diverse scenes, i.e., RX-moving cases, limits the credibility of their results.
+\textbf{Observation: }While GS represents the state-of-the-art (SOTA) in field reconstruction, directly applying it to WRF modeling exposes several mismatches between the assumptions of the vision domain and the wireless domain.
+These gaps hinder the efficiency and effectiveness of GS in this context. \textit{First, 3D volumetric representation is redundant in the WRF setting.} The WRF modeling task is typically defined as synthesizing spatial spectra at a fixed RX, where a moving TX emits distinct WRFs from different positions.
+In this setting, each WRF is modeled using a separate set of 3D Gaussians, followed by a constant mapping to form the RX’s spectrum.
+Since the RX’s position and orientation remain unchanged, only the components of the 3D Gaussians aligned with its view contribute to the observed signal (see Fig. \ref{motivation} in the middle).
+This causes the 3D representation to degenerate into 2D Gaussians, rendering the volumetric design unnecessary. \textit{Second, existing methods lack locality-aware modeling.} In \cite{wrf}, 3D Gaussian attributes are predicted independently at each TX location.
+However, as the TX follows a continuous trajectory and wireless propagation is governed by deterministic multipath effects, the resulting WRF varies smoothly in space.
+This implies strong correlations between spectra observed at neighboring TX locations. \textit{Third, sparse supervision introduces a risk of overfitting.} Existing methods optimize quality loss only over observed regions, without applying any regularization to unobserved areas.
+This lack of supervision hinders the model’s ability to interpolate and generalize to unseen positions. \textit{Fourth, limited evaluation settings.} Existing methods are typically tested on a single scene under the TX-side moving configuration ($\text{NeRF}^2-\text{s}23$ dataset \cite{Nerf2}).
+The lack of diverse scenes, i.e., RX-side moving cases, limits the credibility of their results.
+Together, these limitations constrain the scalability, generalization, and physical alignment of existing GS-based WRF modeling approaches.
+In response, we propose a streamlined GS framework tailored to the structural characteristics of the WRF, and enabling evaluation across both TX-side and RX-side moving scenarios.